yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_virtualize_web.md

 Configure the following to enable OAuth authorization:

-General:
+##### General OAuth (external) settings

 Token information policy
 : Select a required OAuth token information policy from the list.
 This is a custom policy used to obtain and extract token information from the external OAuth provider.
-For details on how to add OAuth token information policies to the list, see [Configure API Manager](api_mgmt_config.htm#Configur).
+For details on how to add OAuth token information policies to the list, see [Configure API Manager settings in Policy Studio](/docs/apimgr_admin/api_mgmt_config_ps/).

 Scopes must match
 : Select whether the OAuth scopes match Any or All of the OAuth scopes configured in the next field.
 OAuth scopes are used to control how access tokens are accepted.
 For more details on OAuth scopes, see the [API Gateway OAuth User Guide](/bundle/APIGateway_77_OAuthUserGuide_allOS_en_HTML5/).